Planetarium Show: Accidental Astronauts

 What about distance and inconvenience?

-Distance and inconvenience are not considered as the basis for approving a cooperative agreement.
-If a program is offered anywhere within District 525, it is judged to be available.
+Distance and inconvenience are not considered as a basis for approving a cooperative agreement.
+If an Associate in Applied Science degree or certificate (career program) is offered anywhere within District 525, it is judged to be available.
 The time of day, the day of the week, or the particular semester or term of offering the program or its component parts are not considered as factors affecting approval.

 What about JJC enrollment limitations?

-The fact that a JJC program may have limited enrollment, or is temporarily closed to enrollment, or is regularly over-subscribed, is not considered as a factor affecting approval.
+If a JJC program has limited enrollment, or is temporarily closed to enrollment, or is regularly over-subscribed, it is not considered as a factor affecting approval.

 What about JJC entrance requirements?

-The fact that an applicant for a cooperative agreement was refused admission to a JJC program because of failure to meet entrance requirements is not considered grounds for authorizing the agreement for a comparable program at another institution.
+If an applicant for a cooperative agreement is refused admission to a JJC program because of failure to meet entrance requirements, it is not considered grounds for authorizing a cooperative agreement for a comparable program at another Illinois community college.
 Nor will JJC authorize a cooperative agreement to someone attempting to meet the entrance requirements or prerequisites for a particular program at another college.

 What about closed-enrollment programs at another college?

 If you are seeking admission to a closed admission program at another community college, a cooperative agreement will not be approved until you present an acceptance letter which indicates that you have been admitted into that program.
-Your cooperative agreement will then be authorized for the next attendance session provided you have completed the cooperative agreement application within the deadline date.
+Your cooperative agreement will then be authorized for the next attendance session provided you have completed the cooperative agreement request within the deadline date and all requirements for cooperative agreement approval have been met.

 What if JJC develops a comparable program after I have begun the program at another community college?